The professional development for online teaching and learning that you’ve been asking for

 The Children You Teach is a book of stories about students and teachers.
 But it is also a book about children’s development.
 Each chapter tells the true story of a child or teacher facing a dilemma.
 Weaving in research from psychological science, Susan Engel shows how to look at children through a developmental lens, which can change what happens in the classroom, and transform the craft of teaching.

 “One of the great joys of teaching is anticipating children’s brilliance.”

 In What’s the Best That Could Happen?, Debbie Miller confronts a challenge all teachers face: the feeling of being stuck and the fear of trying something new.
-She explores how questions help us look beyond the limitations of what we’ve done and discover powerful new opportunities for teaching and learning.
+She explores how questions help us look beyond the limitations of what we’ve done and discover powerful new opportunities for engaging every reader.

 What motivates us to learn?
 We all want to promote student engagement, but we often struggle with getting our students excited about and responsible for their own learning.
 In Engaging Children, Ellin Oliver Keene explores the question: What can we do to encourage motivation for students or, better yet, their engagement?